In Class

 Image Credit: Antonio Gonzalez-Garcia

-Beginning Acrylic Painting (8 sessions)
+Beginning and Intermediate Acrylic Painting (8 sessions)

 Instructor: Michelle Boerio